Command+: How Innovative Pitchers Are Changing the Way Command Is Evaluated

 This improvement in command+ is necessary because now, more than ever, not every pitch in every pitch type is created equal.
 Some hurlers, like Darvish, are throwing two to four different varieties of pitches that fall within each type.
 And all those variations certainly shouldn’t be measured against the same expected command data for that one pitch type and clusters that are more difficult to command should be graded higher.

-For example, Rich Hill of the Tampa Bay Rays will now receive more of a positive value for commanding his big, loopy 10-to-4 curve than Los Angeles Angels left-hander Andrew Heaney on his breaking ball, which has a shorter, three-inch glove-side drop that’s much easier to command.
+For example, Rich Hill will now receive more of a positive value for commanding his big, loopy 10-to-4 curve than left-hander Andrew Heaney on his breaking ball, which has a shorter, three-inch glove-side drop that’s much easier to command.
 And according to the data, changeups and splitters with very little arm-side movement and very little backspin are more difficult to command than the other offseason pitches.

 In order to properly measure this, a machine-learning algorithm or AI is put to work to generate the expected command for the pitches in these clustered categories.
 Otherwise, the basics of command+ remain: Every pitch is analyzed to determine actual intent, starting with the count, pitch-type, the pitcher’s trends and the catcher’s mitt location and body position during his setup.